Stillat/dagger/README.md

 <c-time />
 ```

 If you're component's internal execution needs to remain dynamic you *should not* use the attribute cache.
-Because the Dagger compiler inlines components, performance should remain relatively stable in this scenarios, even for heavily-used components.
+Because the Dagger compiler inlines components, performance should remain relatively stable in these scenarios, even for heavily-used components.

 ## Static Template Optimizations